Privacy Policy

 How Can I Control My Personal Data?

-You can ask us at any time to delete your personal data, but please note if you are a current subscriber, deletion of your data will render it impossible to supply your magazines or digital edition.
+You can ask us at any time to delete your personal data, but please note if you are a current subscriber, deletion of your data will render it impossible to provide your premium content access and member benefits.
 If you are a lapsed subscriber, we will delete your data immediately on receipt of your request.
-If you receive Readers Highlights or have opted-in to the Newsletter, you can unsubscribe at any time by clicking the unsubscribe link at the bottom of the email.
-If you have registered for the online digital edition, you can email us to cancel at any time and we will delete your data from Pagesuite, our digital edition provider.

 Can I Withhold Information?